sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 ## Context

 - The new Policy on Service and Digital requires government services to be delivered using technology
+- Demands for technology will increase exponentially
+- Business agility will depend on technology agility
 - The use of technology is costly and risky
-- Demands for technology will increase exponentially
 - ESDC can no longer see technological problems as "just an IT problem"

 <!-- markdownlint-disable -->